AviatrixSystems/Docs/HowTos/SAML_Integration_OneLogin_IDP.rst

    :numbered:

 ==============================================================================
- OneLogin IDP for SAML Integration
+ OneLogin IdP for SAML Integration
 ==============================================================================

 Overview
 ------------

-This guide provides an example on how to configure OneLogin as an IDP for an Aviatrix SAML SP (endpoint).
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., OneLogin) for authentication.
+This guide provides an example on how to configure OneLogin as an IdP for an Aviatrix SAML SP (endpoint).
+When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., OneLogin) for authentication.

 Visit one of the following links based on your use case:

-  If integrating OneLogin IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
+  If integrating OneLogin IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating OneLogin IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_
+  If integrating OneLogin IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and OneLogin, make sure you have a valid OneLogin account with administrator access.